Chevy Chase: 2009–2014: Return to television

 Starting in 2009, Chase returned to NBC in the sitcom Community, as aging moist-towelette tycoon Pierce Hawthorne.
 The show was created by Dan Harmon and starred Joel McHale, Alison Brie, Gillian Jacobs, Donald Glover, Danny Pudi, and Yvette Nicole Brown.
-The series received critical acclaim for its acting and writing, appeared on numerous critics' year-end "best-of" lists and developed a cult following.
+The series received critical acclaim for its acting and writing, appeared on numerous critics' year-end "best-of" lists, and developed a cult following.
 The New York Times critic Alessandra Stanley praised the casting of Chase writing, "Jeff has the kind of sardonic repartee and slapdash nonchalance that the comedian Chevy Chase had when he was the young star of the Fletch movies", while adding, "Even that is an inside casting joke: Mr. Chase, who is farcically loopy and delightful in the pilot."

 In 2010, Chase appeared in an online Vacation short film Hotel Hell Vacation, featuring the Griswold parents, and in the Funny or Die original comedy sketch "Presidential Reunion", where he played President Ford alongside other current and former SNL president impersonators.
-That same year, Chase appeared in the film Hot Tub Time Machine which received some praise, and a sequel.
+That same year, Chase appeared in the film Hot Tub Time Machine which received some praise, followed by the sequel.

-Throughout the filming of Community, Chase became increasingly uncomfortable with the direction of Pierce's character arc.
-It was reported that in 2012 Chase had an outburst on set yelling if it continued he may be asked to call either Donald Glover or Yvette Nicole Brown's character the N-word.
-Chase later apologized for the outburst.
-Soon after his apology, Chase left the show due to increasing disagreements with his character and the show's creator Dan Harmon.
-After a mutual agreement with the network, his character was abruptly written out of the fourth season of Community.
+Throughout the filming of Community, Chase became increasingly uncomfortable with the direction of Pierce's character arc and had increasing disagreements with the show's creator Dan Harmon.
+In 2012, Chase had an outburst on set while complaining about his character's bigotry as written, yelling that if it continued, he might be asked to call either Donald Glover or Yvette Nicole Brown's character the N-word.
+He later apologized for the outburst.
+Soon after his apology, he left the show after a mutual agreement with the network.
+Remaining episodes of the fourth season of Community were written around Chase's departure.
 Chase later claimed that his exit was due to his personal opinions of the show rather than the outburst, claiming that it "wasn't funny enough".
-His departure was cemented by the writers, who killed off Pierce in the third episode of Community's fifth season.
+His departure subsequently was cemented by the writers, who killed off Pierce in the third episode of Communitys fifth season.